 Over the years I’ve been even luckier, working with some lovely talented people in some great locations whilst having a lot of fun solving the client’s problems and challenges along the way.
 I’ve been slung under helicopters.
 Accosted in the middle of a shoot by someone straight out of The Sopranos on 133rd Street.
 Frog-marched out of Fiumicino airport by armed guards with 15 models, full crew and 20 trolleys overflowing with cameras and lighting equipment.
 All courtesy of the client failing to get the brown envelope to the correct Carabinieri.

-When not wandering about with a camera in my hand or shooting a personal project, I like getting wet by messing about on, in or under the water.
-My other interests include diving, marine conservation, sailing and rugby.
+When not wandering about with a camera in my hand or shooting a personal project, I like getting wet.
+Messing about on, in or under the water.
+Outside of photography, my other interests include diving, marine conservation, sailing and rugby.

 Awards include:- Campaign Press & Poster (Silver): D&AD: Cannes Lions: New York One Show: The Association of Photographers: The London International Advertising Awards: ISP Awards ~ 2x Gold and Campaign of the Year: MCCA Awards: Marketing Week Awards: RX Club of New York ~ Award of Excellence: